 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is derecognised.
 All other repairs and maintenance are recognised as expenses in profit or loss during the financial year in which they are incurred.

-Freehold land is not depreciated as it has an infinite life.
-Leasehold land is amortised in equal instalments over the period of their respective leases or earlier if the expected useful life is lower than the leasehold period.
-Other property, plant and equipment are depreciated on a straight line basis to write off the cost of the assets, to their residual values over their estimated useful lives.
+Property, plant and equipment are depreciated on a straight line basis to write off the cost of the assets to their residual values over their estimated useful lives.
 The expected useful lives of the assets are as follows: